pryley/site-reviews/readme.txt

 - Added Geolocation which allows you to display the location of the reviewer next to their name in the review (i.e. flag/country/state/city)
 - Added style controls to the Gutenberg blocks
 - Added the `summary_id` option to the Review Form, this allows you to update the rating summary immediately without reloading the page
+- Changed the HTML markup of the `form/field_radio.php` template
+- Changed the HTML markup of the `form/submit-button.php` template
+- Changed the HTML markup of the `load-more-button.php` template
+- Changed the HTML markup of the `review.php` template
+- Changed the HTML markup of the `ultimatemember/reviews.php` template
+- Changed the location of the custom CSS class attribute in a rendered block or shortcode to the root DIV.
 - Fixed ActionScheduler action redirects
 - Fixed generated CSS ID values to always be unique
 - Fixed link focus when expanding exceprts with the keyboard
 - Fixed the Blacklist validator
+- Fixed the category priority feature
+- Fixed the Cloudflare Turnstile integration
 - Fixed the legacy WordPress widget options
 - Fixed the pin control on the edit review page
 - Fixed the RankMath integration when using Divi Builder
 - Fixed the review form signature encryption
 - Improved CSS of plugin styles for some themes
 - Improved MIME type detection
+- Removed the `site-reviews/review-form/fields/normalized` filter hook
+- Removed the `site-reviews/summary/counts` filter hook
+- Updated Action Scheduler to v3.9.2
-- Improved the Avada Fusion Builder integration
+- Updated the Avada Fusion Builder integration
-- Improved the Elementor integration
+- Updated the Elementor integration
-- Improved the WooCommerce integration
 - Updated the Gutenberg blocks to API v3
 - Updated the privacy policy example to include a section on geolocation
+- Updated the WooCommerce integration

 [See changelog for all versions](https://raw.githubusercontent.com/pryley/site-reviews/main/changelog.txt).